vasu31dev/playwright-ts-cli/README.md

 ### Update Playwright Library

-To update the Playwright library with the latest versions of utilities, run:
+Keep your Playwright library up to date with the latest utilities:

 ```bash
 npm i vasu-playwright-utils